WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

         * Example: [DealDamage](xref:BlueprintCore.Actions.Builder.ContextEx.ActionsBuilderContextEx.DealDamage(BlueprintCore.Actions.Builder.ActionsBuilder,Kingmaker.RuleSystem.Rules.Damage.DamageTypeDescription,Kingmaker.UnitLogic.Mechanics.ContextDiceValue,System.Boolean,System.Boolean,System.Boolean,System.Boolean,System.Nullable{System.Int32},System.Nullable{Kingmaker.UnitLogic.Abilities.AbilitySharedValue},System.Nullable{Kingmaker.UnitLogic.Abilities.AbilitySharedValue})) and related methods
 * Indicate the game type or field created or modified in the method comment summary
 * Document the blueprint type of any string arguments used to reference blueprints

+### Using BlueprintCoreGen

+As of v0.5.0, the ActionsBuilder API is completed through auto-generated methods.
+If you want to make any changes to an ActionsBuilder class update the corresponding class in the BlueprintCoreGen project.
+Once your changes are done, run the project and copy the output files into Blueprint-Core.

+BlueprintCoreGen is configured to be run directly from Visual Studio and output files in `bin/<Release|Debug>/net5.0/`:

+* `Templates` folder is a copy of the project files
+* `missing_types.txt` lists game types detected but not implemented
+* `ActionsBuilder` folder contains the generated ActionsBuilder classes

 ### New Actions, Conditions, and Components